 - Build a community of raving fans by providing value and differentiating yourself from the rest.

-I hope you liked our guide to increase your domain authority score.
-The idea is, you need to focus on your blog’s overall growth including content, technical SEO, links and social media presence to move the needle.
+I hope you liked our guide to increasing your domain authority score.
+The idea is, you need to focus on your blog’s overall growth including content, technical SEO, links, and social media presence to move the needle.

-Domain authority is a slow game and with patience and persistence with your website maintenance you will get there.
+Domain authority is a slow game and with patience and persistence in your website maintenance, you will get there.

 If you still have any doubts about how domain authority works or how to increase your DA, feel free to leave a comment below and I’ll see what we can do.

 - 10+ ways to increase your website traffic

 - 21+ blogging tools that you must try